Home » Valentine's Day » How to paint on glass with DecoArt

 • Close the lid tightly when not in use to prolong shelf life.

-• Allow to air cure for 21 days or allow the painted project to dry for 48 hours.
-Place in cold overn: set temperature at 325 degrees: bake for 30 minutes: turn off the oven and crack open the door.
+• Allow to air-cure for 21 days, or allow the painted project to dry for 48 hours.
+Place in a cold oven, set the temperature to 325 degrees, and bake for 30 minutes.
+Turn off the oven and crack the door open.
 Allow your project to cool down before removing it from the oven.
 Note: Not for direct contact with food.

-• To remove dry paint from the project before baking, basked items may be soaked in warm water to soften.
+• To remove dry paint from the project before baking, soak the items in warm water to soften the paint.

 Bonus!!
-The transparent plate can be used for food (because the paint is on the underneath side.)
+The transparent plate can be used for food (because the paint is on the underside)

 What are you working on for Valentine’s Day?